splunk/addonfactory-ucc-generator/docs/advanced/oauth_support.md

     - `oauth_popup_height` height in pixels of the popup window that will open for oauth authentication (Optional, defaults to 600)
     - `oauth_timeout` timeout in seconds for oauth authentication (Optional, defaults to 180 seconds)
     - `oauth_state_enabled` to include state for oauth authentication (default value is false)
+    - `auth_endpoint_token_access_type` optional parameter that is mapped into value of token_access_type query param in authorisation url

     - Fields allowed in basic and oauth fields as of now:
         - `oauth_field`: This should be kept as it is and without any change.